Networking¶

 Allow External Endpoints¶

-Here is an example to allow outgoing external endpoints using toFQDNS keyword:
+Here is an example allowing outgoing traffic to external endpoints using the toFQDNS keyword:

 apiVersion: cilium.io/v2